Kseniya Mishyna: 2014 - present

 While still studying at the theater, Mishyna made her film debut in 2014.
 After graduating from university she became an actress of the Kyiv Academic Young Theatre.

 The first important work of the actress was the role of Camilla in the melodrama "Temptation", and she received real professional recognition in 2019, playing the role of the main antagonist, the cruel landlady Lidiya Shefer in the TV series "Fortress".

 From August to November 2019, she took part in the dance show Tantsi z zirkamy where she was paired with choreographer Yevhen Kot, becoming the winners of the project.

 On 23 October 2020, the reality television series "Holostyachka" started on the STB TV channel.
 15 men were fighting for the heart of the main character Mishyna.
 Viewers watched as the men organized a date and surprised, won the heart and affection of the main character.
 At the end of the project, Mishyna stayed with comedian Oleksandr Ellert.

 Personal life

 Mishyna has a son, Platon (2011).
-After the show "Holostyachka", she began a relationship with the finalist of the show Oleksandr Ellert; the couple live together, but not officially married.
+After the show "Holostyachka", she began a relationship with the finalist of the show Oleksandr Ellert; the couple lives together, but isn’t officially married.

+In the summer of 2022, Oleksandr moved to the USA.